For the not-so-serious drinker: Marshmallow vodka

 And while sweet cocktails in the United States date back to a rum punch by the original first lady Martha Washington, certainly not everyone wants sugar in their alcoholic drinks.

-"It's too much," said one man in his 40s who was drinking recently at a bar in Manhattan's Harlem neighborhood, when asked about the new Smirnoff flavors.
+"It's too much," said one man in his 40s who was drinking recently at a bar in Manhattan's Harlem neighbourhood, when asked about the new Smirnoff flavours.
 "It's too, too much."

 For now, at least, Smirnoff does not have to share the pie with its larger rivals.

-For Absolut, confectionary-inspired flavors would "not be consistent with" the brand's flavor strategy, a spokesman said.
+For Absolut, confectionary-inspired flavours would "not be consistent with" the brand's flavour strategy, a spokesman said.
 Its newest creations include Absolut Grapevine, a blend of white grape, dragon fruit and papaya.

-Skyy Vodka, owned by Italy's Campari (CPRI.MI), also has a slightly different strategy.
-It says its flavors -- such as ginger, pineapple and coconut -- are based on real fruit infusions rather than using artificial sweeteners.
+Skyy Vodka, owned by Italy's Campari, also has a slightly different strategy.
+It says its flavours -- such as ginger, pineapple and coconut -- are based on real fruit infusions rather than using artificial sweeteners.

-"We don't think that consumer is interested in flavors derived from the candy aisle at their local convenience store," said Skyy spokesman Dave Karraker.
+"We don't think that consumer is interested in flavours derived from the candy aisle at their local convenience store," said Skyy spokesman Dave Karraker.

 (Reporting By Martinne Geller in New York, editing by Matthew Lewis)